Last Updated on 12/08/2025

 It is one way to buy completely safe links.
 You can pay to place sponsored posts on websites.
 The difference from guest posts is that the website owner will make it clear, keep the post as sponsored, and give the link a rel=’’sponsored’’ or rel=”nofollow’’ tag.

 This tag will make it clear to the Google algorithm that you have paid for the post.
 In that case, Google bots will not crawl the link.
 But these links are less valuable than regular follow links.
-You may generate traffic from the website and increase your brand exposure.
+You can generate traffic from your website and increase your brand’s exposure.

 How Much Do Backlinks Cost?